Chart Color Schemes

 Forest Hill has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 22 potential impact projects.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 25 projects likely affecting the region.
 Notable ones include Forest Ridge, Healesville Freeway Reserve Park (ngarrak nakorang wilam park), City Park, and Forest Hill Chase Basketball Stadium.
-The following list details those likely to have the most relevance.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.